AnthonyCxx/Notes-and-Writeups/studyGuide.md

   of catch statements to make sure you catch everything.

   ### Exception Classes with Try, Throw, and Catch
-  - One of the more efficent ways to catch errors is to write a class that can handle errors by taking in a string in its parameterized constructor (this <br />
-    saves you from having to declare tons of different strings for every error).
+  - One of the more efficent ways to catch errors is to write a class that can handle errors by taking in a string in its parameterized constructor (this saves you from having to declare tons of different strings for every error).
 Here is an example of what a divisionByZero class should look like.
 ```c++
 #include <iostream>